Skip to content

 Wage garnishment is a legal process in which an employer withholds a portion of an employee's income to pay off a debt, such as unpaid taxes, child support, student loans, or court orders.

-PEOs implement relevant state and federal restrictions, such as the 25% limit on disposable income specified in Title III of the CCPA (Consumer Credit Protection Act), and change garnishment computations as required to comply with legal changes, according to a fact sheet titled “Fact Sheet #30: Wage Garnishment Protections of the CCPA (Consumer Credit Protection Act)” published by the DOL (U.S. Department of Labor).
+PEOs apply state and federal limits, including the 25% cap on disposable income under Title III of the CCPA (Consumer Credit Protection Act), and adjust calculations as regulations change, according to a fact sheet titled "Fact Sheet #30: Wage Garnishment Protections of the CCPA (Consumer Credit Protection Act)" published by the DOL (U.S. Department of Labor).

-PEOs manage payment deadlines, timing, and reporting, which also reduces the possibility of fines for non-compliance.
-They carefully communicate with affected employees to maintain confidentiality and morale.
+PEOs manage payment deadlines, timing, and reporting to cut non-compliance fines, and handle communication with affected employees to protect confidentiality and morale.

 When should a construction business consider partnering with a PEO?